puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_creating.markdown

     File { backup => 'main' }
 {% endhighlight %}

-You can accomplish this in one of two ways:
+You should do the following to ensure this is present:

-* Copy this code from the `/etc/puppetlabs/puppet/manifests/site.pp` file into some file in the `<ENVIRONMENT>/manifests` directory.
+* Make sure you set `default_manifest = $confdir/manifests` in [puppet.conf][].
+This will provide the necessary code to any environments that don't override their main manifest in [environment.conf][].
-* If you aren't using the main manifest to assign configurations, you can set `manifest = $confdir/manifests` in [environment.conf][], to make all environments use the default site.pp as their main manifest.
+* If any environments DO provide their own main manifests, make sure you copy this code from the `/etc/puppetlabs/puppet/manifests/site.pp` file into some file in their manifests directory.

 ### Modulepath Includes `/opt/puppet/share/puppet/modules`